Taking a bus in Shanghai

 5.jpg

-The apps that provide access to the Shanghai Public Transport QR Code.
+The apps that provide access to the Shanghai Public Transportation QR Code.

 Mobile transportation cards are virtual transit cards stored on smartphones, allowing users to pay for public transit fares with a simple tap.
 These cards use Near Field Communication (NFC) or other contactless payment methods, offering functionality similar to physical cards but with the added convenience of being integrated into a mobile device.

-Smartphones and wearable devices with NFC capabilities from brands such as Apple, Huawei, Xiaomi, OPPO, Realme, OnePlus, Vivo, and Samsung can be used to activate and use mobile transportation cards.
-Users do not need to turn on their screens or have an internet connection; with NFC enabled, a simple tap of a wearable devices or the top back of the phone near a card reader provides instant access to public transit.
+Smartphones and wearable devices with NFC capabilities from brands such as Apple, Huawei, and Xiaomi can be used to activate and use mobile transportation cards.
+Users do not need to turn on their screens or have an internet connection; with NFC enabled, a simple tap of a wearable device or the top back of the phone near a card reader provides instant access to public transit.

 6.jpg

-A passenger uses an NFC-enabled smartphone to pay a bus fare.
+A passenger uses an NFC-enabled smartphone to pay the fare.
 [Photo/WeChat account of Shanghai Municipal Transportation Commission]

 'Suishenma' QR code